Antashma/Antashma/README.md

 ## Here are some facts about me:

-- 🎮 I am learning how to make a game with HTML, CSS, and JavaScript
+- 🎮 I making a game with HTML, CSS, and JavaScript
 - 📧 You can reach me at [LinkedIn](https://www.linkedin.com/in/samantha-lee-goodman/)
 - 📚 I am reading Scarlet and Ivy (Book 4): The Lights Under the Lake
 - ⚡ Fun fact: I like to play Otome games